Matt Parcell

 He previously played for the Brisbane Broncos and Manly Warringah Sea Eagles in the NRL.
-Parcell has also played for the Leeds Rhinos in the Super League, and on loan from Leeds at Hull KR.
+Parcell has also played for the Leeds Rhinos in the Super League, and on loan from Leeds at Hull KR in 2019 before making the move permanent.
+He leaves Hull KR at the end of the 2024 season, announcing a move back to Australia.

 Background

 Parcell was born in Ipswich, Queensland, Australia.
 He is the grandson of former Australian international Gary Parcell.

 Parcell played his junior rugby league for the Fassifern Bombers, before being signed by the Ipswich Jets.
 He also attended Mutdapilly State School, and went to Ipswich Grammar School in his high school years.

 Playing career

 2015

 In 2015, Parcell joined the Brisbane Broncos.
 In the preseason, he beat former Bronco Jake Granville's 2.5-kilometre cross country record twice in one hour and then set a new mark for the Broncos' 1.8-kilometre run, while he can also run 40 metres in under five seconds.
 On 3 May, he played for the Queensland Residents against the New South Wales Residents.
 In Round 12 of the 2015 NRL season, he made his NRL debut for the Broncos against the Canberra Raiders.
 On 18 August, he signed a 3-year contract with the Manly Warringah Sea Eagles starting in 2016.
+After the NRL season Parcell won both the Queensland Cup and the NRL State Championship playing for the Ipswich Jets, scoring a try in both grand finals.